saketh7890/Dobot-maze-solver-using-agnetic-ai/README.md

 Locates red (start) and green (goal) markers within the maze using color segmentation in HSV space.

 AI Path Planning:
-Implements A* and an optional agentic pathfinder (perplexity_astar_agent) to compute the optimal wall-safe route from start to goal based on grid adjacency graphs.
+Implements agentic pathfinder (perplexity_astar_agent) to compute the optimal wall-safe route from start to goal based on grid adjacency graphs.

 Homography Calibration:
 Transforms pixel coordinates to real-world millimeter space using homography, ensuring accurate robot movements even if the camera is rotated or tilted.